seanzira/aitchaBot/README.md

 - [Contact](#contact)

 ## Project Details
-This project addresses the need for a customizable ChatGPT interface that can be used by any company for any personalised needs that can be added.
+AitchaBot solves the need for a flexible, brandable AI assistant.
+It can be tailored to suit any business's specific requirements, offering an intuitive, human-like interaction model powered by ChatGPT.

 ## Features
 - **User Input section** : Ask any question, and receive friendly, helpful responses.